mmcguff/Firestore-Uploader/README.md

 * If you use the uuid package here then a new record will get generated everytime you upload to firestore even if one already exists with exactly the same data.
 You might want this but in cases where you would rather a duplicate not be created and an update of the existing record should occurr determine a key common to your data set.
 Perhaps something like `obj.id` or `obj.name` but this will depend on the data you are importing.

 * This uploader assumes that you are uploading an array of objects in each file.
 If you attempt to upload a single JSON object in a file you will get an error.
 If you must only upload a single object then do so inside an array.

+* The only thing that has to common among the objects you send is a key and that is only if you are using one.
+The beauty of a NOSQL Document database is that you don't have your data match any particular schema.
+Might be a good idea if it did but the uploader doesn't care if the shape is different across objects.

 ```json
 [